learn-co-curriculum/dsc-csv/README.md

 In order to read the data in as a list of dictionaries rather than a list of lists, we can use `csv.DictReader`:

+> **Windows Users:**
+ The default encoding type set by Windows OS is different than that of MacOS or Linux.
+To ensure the proper encoding when loading the `usa_2016_gold_medals.csv` dataset you will need specify the encoding type using `encoding='utf-8'`.

 ```python
 with open("olympic_medals.csv") as f: